weifengshe/terraform-beginner-bootcamp-2023/journal/week0.md

 `terraform apply`

 This will run a plan and pass the changeset to be execute by terraform.
-Apply should be prompt us yes or not, if we want to automatically approve we can provider the auto approve flag eg. `terraform apply --auto-approve`
+Apply should prompt us yes or not, if we want to automatically approve we can provider the auto approve flag eg. `terraform apply --auto-approve`

 ### Terraform Lock Files